 See also electrical schematics Figures SD-1 and SD-3.
-The PS distribution PWB (A2) interfaces between the dc power supplies (power supply module and +48 V supply) and the rest of the transmitter.
-It distributes the power supply module output to the PA PWB, and distributes the +48 V output to the pre-amp/IPA PWB and the cooling fans.
+The PS distribution PWB (A2) interfaces between the dc power supplies (power supply module, +48 V supply and LVPS) and the rest of the transmitter.
+It distributes the power supply module output to the PA PWB and distributes the +48 V output to the pre-amp PWB and the cooling fan.

-Dc current samples of the PA, pre-amp and IPA power supplies are measured on the PS distribution PWB and provided to the exciter/control PWB over an SPI bus.
+Dc current samples of the PA and pre-amp power supplies are measured on the PS distribution PWB and provided to the exciter/control PWB over an SPI bus.